ManifoldRG/fm-for-math-cs/README.md

 ## Overview

-This repo contains datasets of mathematics and theoretical computer science for the training of foundations models, also code to **download** such datasets, and **translate** such datasets to [Pythorch Dataset format](https://pytorch.org/vision/stable/datasets.html) or [Tensorflow Dataset format](https://www.tensorflow.org/datasets/api_docs/python/tfds).
+This repo contains datasets of mathematics and theoretical computer science for the training of foundations models, and code to **download** such datasets, and **translate** such datasets to [Pytorch Dataset format](https://pytorch.org/vision/stable/datasets.html) or [Tensorflow Dataset format](https://www.tensorflow.org/datasets/api_docs/python/tfds).

+Math accumen is crucial for human being.
+The history of automatic math problem solving is as long as that of AI.
+One example is automated theorem proving which has spanned several decades.

+Math/reasoning will become and stay as a crucial part of Gen AI, we cannot over-emphasize its significance in achieving AGI (if ever achievable)

-Datasets can cover topics from mainstream college mathematics and theoretical computer science (discrete math, etc):
+The datasets we will curate can cover topics from mainstream college mathematics and theoretical computer science (discrete math, etc):
 - Calculus
 - Linear Algebra
 - Probability and Statistics